Tony Washington (linebacker)

-Tony Washington Jr. (born June 1, 1992) is an American football outside linebacker who is currently a free agent.
+Tony Washington Jr. (born June 1, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was signed by the Houston Texans as an undrafted free agent in 2015.
-He played college football at the University of Oregon for the Ducks.
+He played college football for the Oregon Ducks.

 Professional career

 Houston Texans

-After going undrafted in the 2015 NFL Draft, Washington signed with the Houston Texans.
+After going undrafted in the 2015 NFL draft, Washington signed with the Houston Texans.
 He was placed on injured reserve on September 5, 2015, but was waived with an injury settlement on September 11, 2015.
 He was re-signed to the practice squad on December 9, 2015.
 He signed a reserve/future contract with the Texans on January 11, 2016.

 On September 3, 2016, he was waived/injured by the Texans and placed on injured reserve.

 On September 2, 2017, Washington was waived by the Texans.

 Tennessee Titans

 On September 20, 2017, Washington was signed to the Tennessee Titans' practice squad.
 He was released on October 5, 2017.

 On August 12, 2018, Washington re-signed with the Titans.
 He was waived on September 1, 2018.